 - Bioresonance test – This non-invasive and painless test monitors how the dog’s and the possible allergens’ electromagnetic frequencies influence each other.
 You can find out if your dog is allergic by looking at the oscillation pattern, produced by the frequencies.
 Hence, results are immediate

 Okay, away from the difficult words.
 It’s not hard to guess which test mama chose – the bioresonance test!
 Oops, tricky word again.
 Let’s call it the Beee-o test!
 Better?
 They should ask pups to name these tests instead 😉

 She brought me to my old vet clinic, The Animal Recovery Centre at Serangoon Road.
 Before the test, mama had to prepare 20 items that I frequently eat or come into contact with.

 At the clinic, the items were transferred into tiny glass cups!
 I was wishing they would let me clean up afterwards ;D

 Me during the test!
 Lucia, my practitioner was really nice and friendly.
 Maybe because she found me adorable 🙂 I felt at ease but got bored quite quickly.
-This was easily solved by bribing me with foods that mama brought for the test that I tested negative for!
+Mama solved this problem easily by bribing me with foods she brought for the test that I tested negative for!

-The test included testing standard allergen samples (such as different meats, vegetables, pollen and oils), things that were sold at the clinic (such as prescription diet, supplements and shampoo), and the things mama brought.
+The test included testing standard allergen samples (such as different meats, vegetables, pollen, and oils), things that the clinic sold, such as prescription diets, supplements, and shampoo, and the things mama brought.

 Accuracy: No test is 100% accurate.
 The practitioner said the test is about 70% accurate.